szaumoor/ZSTweaks/ZSTweaks/README.md

 Note that this component does not account (automatically) for special weaponry which may use a different kind of damage-dealing effect than normal or otherwise vary in normal parameters.
 For example, Voidsword +3 in SoD causes only magic damage and is not part of the damage of the weapon as such, but exists as a separate effect.
 These have to be added manually (in that example, the extra damage would occur in the same way as the others, but only as magic damage, which is intended).
 Currently, the following thief-usable items are accounted for:

-- Voidsword, Void-arrows, Void-bullets (SoD, magic damage)
+- Voidsword, Void-arrows, Void-bullets (SoD/BG2, magic damage)
-- Fierce Swirl +2 (Lava's Shades of the Sword Coast, magic damage)
+- Fierce Swirl +2 (Lava's Shades of the Sword Coast -- BGEE, magic damage)
 - 1d2 Arrows of Antimagic will be skipped (SoD, it's meant to deal almost no damage)
 - Arrows of Detonation are also skipped, since they're not designed to pierce
-- Broken Spirit Arrow +1 will be skipped (The Calling, it's designed to deal almost no damage)
+- Broken Spirit Arrow +1 will be skipped (The Calling -- BGEE, it's designed to deal only 1 point of damage)

 Finally, the weapon categories affected are optional and can be turned off in the configuration file.
+As such, you can disable categories if you don't want them affected by the "finesse" effect.

 **Component 1533:** Rebalance some wands